euwbah/microtonal-seaboard/README.md

 ## MIDI mode: Keyscape/Pianoteq/Kontakt/Zynaddsubfx/etc

-After starting the mapper and connecting the devices, type `midi` to enter MIDI mode.
+After starting the mapper and connecting the devices, type the `midi` command to enter MIDI mode.
 MIDI mode maps every split-key partition to a certain note output as denoted by the `.sbmap` mapping file.

 The default 31 edo mapping `default.sbmap` will map A4 to A4.